Harassment: United Kingdom

 In the UK, there are a number of laws protecting people from harassment, including the Protection from Harassment Act 1997 and the Criminal Justice and Police Act 2001.
 The Crime and Disorder Act 1998 creates racially or religiously aggravated versions of the Protection from Harassment Act 1997 offences, which have harsher penalties.
 Where a Protection from Harassment Act 1997 offence involves hostility based upon sexual orientation, transgender identity or disability then the sentence uplift provisions of the Sentencing Act 2020 apply.
 The Malicious Communications Act 1988 makes it an offence to send communications that may cause anxiety and distress.
 Harassment is unlawful under the Equality Act 2010.
 The Protection from Eviction Act 1977, deals with some types of landlord harassment.

 Australia

 A number of laws are relevant to harassment that is motivated by discrimination, for example the Age Discrimination Act 2004, Disability Discrimination Act 1992, Racial Discrimination Act 1975 and Sex Discrimination Act 1984.
 Other laws deal with online harassment and cyberbullying.
 The Fair Work Act bans sexual harassment in the workplace, amongst offering other work based protections.

+Sweden

+There are a number of crimes in Sweden that could be described as harassment.
+Many different forms of harassment are classified as molestation in chapter 4 section 7 of the swedish criminal code, which encompasses actions such as physically disturbing someone, making loud, disturbing noises, filming them in an intrusive manner, sending threats of suicide.
+Most types of sexual harassment falls under the term sexual molestation in chapter 6 section 10 of the swedish criminal code, which encompasses acts such as flashing, making sexual comments and touching someone in certain, sexual manners.